MoStack

 Montell Samuel Daley (born 31 August 1994), known professionally as MoStack, is a British rapper, singer and songwriter from Hornsey in north London.
 After releasing a string of online songs and non-album singles between 2014 and 2016, he released his debut mixtape, High Street Kid on 2 June 2017; which debuted at number 16 on the UK Albums Chart.
 His debut studio album, Stacko, was released on 7 June 2019; and debuted at number 3 on the UK Albums Chart.
 In addition to his own material, MoStack is also known for featuring on the hit singles "No Words" (by Dave) and "Fashion Week" (by Steel Banglez); which peaked at number 17 and number 7 in the UK respectively.

 Personal life

-MoStack is a supporter of the football club Arsenal F.C.
+MoStack is autistic.
+He is a supporter of the football club Arsenal F.C.